 If you can relate to these things, you’re in good company.
 However, that doesn’t mean you shouldn’t try to determine the cause of your insomnia.
 Oftentimes, people have trouble sleeping because of another underlying health problem.
 One such problem is sleep apnea – a disorder in which there are pauses in breathing while sleeping.

 What Is Sleep Apnea?

 Sleep apnea is more than just waking up constantly in the night.
 It can actually pose several other health issues.
 Here are some of the dangers of sleep apnea:

-- Heart disease: Low oxygen or the stress of constant waking up can be hard on your heart.
+Low oxygen or the stress of constantly waking up can be hard on your heart.
 Stroke and atrial fibrillation are often associated with apnea because the disrupted oxygen flow complicates the brain’s regulation of blood flow in your arteries and brain.